soliao/Navigation-AI-Agent/Report.md

 [![p1-scores.png](https://i.postimg.cc/vTLRzFB9/p1-scores.png)](https://postimg.cc/8f5npYLP)

 ## Ideas for future work
-Future work will be focused on improving the learning by trying to implement the following methods:
+Future work will be focused on improving the learning by trying to implement the following methods:\
-**1. Prioritized Experience Replay**
+**1. Prioritized Experience Replay**\
-This method imporves the learning by sampling the replays that have higher TD error more often than the replays that have smaller TD error.\
+This method imporves learning by sampling the replays that have higher TD error more often than the replays that have smaller TD error.\
-**2. Double DQN**
+**2. Double DQN**\
 Q-learning is prone to overestimating the Q-values.
 Double DQN replaces the TD target `r + gamma * max_{a}Q_target(s', a)` by\
 `r + gamma * max_{a' selected from Q_local} Q_target(s', a')`\
 that is, we select the action a' that yields that maximum action value which Q_local(s', a') produces, and feed that a' to Q_target to calculate the target action value Q_target(s', a')\